 events.
-I observed further research data on when the big waves would hit
+In observation and further research data on when the big waves would hit

 the coast, and measured up the size of the storms for being at the right